slu-soc1120/syllabus/docs/readings.md

 #### Readings {-}

 * Andersen, Chapter 15 - "Economy and Politics", pp. 376-392
 * Quadagno, Jill.
 2010.
-"Institutions, Interest Groups, and Ideology: An Agenda for the Sociology of Health Care Reform." *Journal of Health and Social Behavior* 51(2):125-136. ([ER](http://eres.slu.edu/eres/coursepass.aspx?cid=4443))
+"Institutions, Interest Groups, and Ideology: An Agenda for the Sociology of Health Care Reform." *Journal of Health and Social Behavior* 51(2):125-136. (<a href="http://eres.slu.edu/eres/coursepass.aspx?cid=4443" target="_blank">Electronic Reserves</a>)

 ---